-What MOPs stands for
+What MOPs Stands For

 MOPs = Marketing Operations.
 The discipline that owns the marketing automation platform, lead scoring, lead routing, data hygiene, deliverability, attribution, and the technical infrastructure that powers B2B marketing.